Benešov nad Ploučnicí: Sights

 The town is known for its castle complex, made up of seven buildings in the Saxon Renaissance style.
-It contains two castles (called Dolní and Horní – "Upper" and "Lower"), Church of the Nativity of the Virgin Mary, Chapel of the Sorrowful Mother of God, and three houses.
+It contains two castles (called Dolní Zámek and Horní Zámek – 'upper castle' and 'lower castle'), Church of the Nativity of the Virgin Mary, Chapel of the Sorrowful Mother of God, and three houses.
 The complex was built by the Salhausen noble family in the 16th century.